Conwy Valley line: Modern services

 A 2008 proposal would have seen the line upgraded to take slate from Blaenau Ffestiniog to the coast.
 The proposal, supported by Gwynedd Council, could have created 50 jobs in Blaenau Ffestiniog.

 In 2013/14 an estimated 116,500 passenger journeys were made on the line, excluding exits and entries at the main line stations of Llandudno Junction, Deganwy and Llandudno.
 This was a small increase compared with the figure of 112,134 in 2012/13.
 Figures show that Blaenau Ffestiniog is the busiest of the line's stations with 44,828 passengers in 2013/14, followed by Betws-y-Coed with 35,400.
 Other stations have very low footfall with Dolgarrog attracting just 828 passengers in 2013/14.

 In October 2018 operations transferred to the new franchise holder KeolisAmey Wales, who announced that they would use a British Rail Class 230 D-Train on the line in late 2019, replacing the British Rail Class 150 then used on the line; however, this change never materialised.
 The franchise was nationalised in February 2021 and, from the end of 2022, British Rail Class 197 two-car units were used on the line.

-In March 2019 the route was temporarily closed following multiple washouts along the route inflicted by Storm Gareth.
-The damage from the storm had left sections of the line suspended in the air as the embankments had been washed away, and other sections were under water, which made the route unsafe for rail traffic.
-Following repair work, the line from Llandudno Junction to North Llanwrst was re-opened on 24 July 2019; the rest of the route would reopen in August.